• Skip to primary navigation

 Breathe deeply and consider these points:

-–> Examiners aren’t enemies.
-They are human beings like you whose sole purpose is to evaluate you in the most impartial way;
+–> Examiners aren’t enemies; they are human beings like you whose sole purpose is to evaluate you impartially;

 –> examiners begin by inquiring if you want to be treated the tú or the usted way;